 Approved Transfer Credit Application.
 Once approved by the Graduate and Professional Programs department, the necessary information will be entered on the student's permanent record and be viewable on the appropriate degree audit(s) upon receipt of an official transcript.
 If this has not occurred, the process will be put on hold until the official transcripts have been received.
-(Information regarding the transcript submission process can be found on the Transcripts page of the Tippie College of Business website.)
+(Information about the transcript submission process is on the Transcripts webpage.)